ARCHER2-HPC/archer2-docs/research-software/code-saturne/code-saturne.rst

 Useful Links
 ------------

-* Code Saturne home page https://www.code-saturne.org/cms/
+* Code_Saturne home page https://www.code-saturne.org/cms/
-* Code Saturne user guides https://www.code-saturne.org/cms/documentation/guides
+* Code_Saturne user guides https://www.code-saturne.org/cms/documentation/guides
-* Code Saturne users' forum https://www.code-saturne.org/forum/
+* Code_Saturne users' forum https://www.code-saturne.org/forum/

-Using Code Saturne on ARCHER2
+Using Code_Saturne on ARCHER2
 -----------------------------

-Code Saturne is released under the GNU General Public Licence v2 and so is freely available to all users on ARCHER2.
+Code_Saturne is released under the GNU General Public Licence v2 and so is freely available to all users on ARCHER2.

 You can load Code_Saturne 6.0.5 for use by running the following command::

   module load code_saturne/6.0.5-gcc10

-Running parallel Code Saturne jobs
+Running parallel Code_Saturne jobs
 ----------------------------------

-Ccde Saturne can exploit multiple nodes on ARCHER2 and will generally be run in exclusive mode.
+Code_Saturne can exploit multiple nodes on ARCHER2 and will generally be run in exclusive mode.

 After setting up a case it should be initialized by running the following